Food-Static-Data/sd/generator/Readme.md

 - Separated build via Travis CI
 - features like ESLint, updates, minification and stuff
 - use module resolver in order to simplify long paths
+- export different methods outside, so we can call them at our projects

 #### Tasks
 https://github.com/GroceriStar/sd/issues/158